Don’t Lose Cold Process Soap Batches Because of Poor Fragrance Choices

 When does a fragrance oil “work”?

 Experienced soapers can work with almost any fragrance but it’s certainly much easier if the fragrance oil does not affect the soap mixture in any unexpected way.
+The best fragrance oils are fragrance oils which cause no acceleration, ricing or seizing.

-Common complaints against fragrance oils
+Common complaints about fragrance oils

 Some fragrance oils accelerate trace, especially at higher temperatures.
 What is trace?
 Simply put, trace is a point in the soap making process when oils and lye water have emulsified.
 Once the soap has reached thin trace, it will continue to thicken over time.
 Mixing lye water and oils together starts the saponification process.